justinbdom/macros-calculator/README.md

 ## Intended Users

 *Health and fitness enthusiasts who needs help calculating macro's.
-*Here is an app that makes it easy to lose weight or gain healthy dense muscle's.
+*Here is an app that makes it easy to lose weight or gain healthy dense muscle.
 *If your are health enthusiast of any size, this app can maximize your benefits and organize your fitness plan.
 *People wanting to gain healthy weight even if they don't workout.